WDBO-ALGORITHM/wdbo_criterion/README.md

 ```

-The package assumes that `numpy` arrays and matrices are used to provide the dataset because pybind11 that provides the bindings is optimized for this specific translation.
+The package assumes that `numpy` arrays and matrices are used to provide the dataset because Pybind11 that provides the bindings is optimized for this specific translation.
 Eigen requires contiguous arrays so maybe you'll need to use the function `np.ascontiguousarray`.

 The variable `result` will be an numpy array where each element $0 \leq i < n$ is the criterion associated with the element `inputs[i]`, `y[i]` and `time[i]`.

 ## Troubleshootings

-If, by installing the library using pip, you get an `libwdbo_bayesian.so is not found`, run the command
+If, by installing the library using pip, you get a `libwdbo_bayesian.so is not found`, run the command

 ```
-export LD_LIBRARY_PATH=/home/<user>/miniconda3/envs/pybind/lib/<python_version>/site-packages/:$LD_LIBRARY_PATH
+export LD_LIBRARY_PATH=<path to your python packages installed>:$LD_LIBRARY_PATH
 ```

 ## Context

-This project was my bachelor project (2024) at EPFL.
+This project is my bachelor project (2024) at EPFL.
 It has been supervised by Anthony Bardou from the Information and Network Dynamics Lab (INDY) at EPFL, directed by Prof. Patrick Thiran and Matthias Grossglauser.

 The project taught me a lot in the field of Bayesian Optimization (BO) and DBO.
-Many aspects of computer science in engineering has been involved (memory management, auto-differentiation, numerical methods) and I enjoyed working on the state of the art of DBO by implementing them and seeing the improvements made by this W-DBO algorithm and it's criterion.
+Many aspects of computer science in engineering have been involved (memory management, auto-differentiation, numerical methods) and I enjoyed working on the state of the art of DBO by implementing them and seeing the improvements made by W-DBO and it's criterion.

 ## License